 If you think you hate Brussels sprouts, please give them one final try.
 Roasting them in balsamic vinegar totally changes the flavour and even the biggest sprout haters can be converted.
 Trust me – these are THE BEST brussel sprouts.
-These sweet and crispy Roasted Brussels Sprouts make a tasty side dish any time of the year, or a delicious snack.
+These sweet and crispy Roasted Brussel Sprouts make a tasty side dish any time of the year, or a delicious snack.

 Although you wouldn't normally look at these little balls of green (and sometimes purple) as being a snack, once roasted they completely change in taste and they make a healthy winter snack or side dish.

 Why should you try it?

 ✔ Just over 100 calories a portion

 ✔ Lots of different flavours you can add